 About a year ago, I went to see a movie at Cairn University, formerly Philadelphia College of the Bible.
 If you will grab a pen and paper, I will give you a website where you can go to get more information.
-You see, I had to travel to Langhorne, PA to see this film because you can’t find it anywhere online.
-You can’t find it in a video store or at the Regal Cinema.
-You have to request it, and it will be delivered.
+You see, I had to travel to Langhorne, PA to see this film because you couldn’t find it anywhere online.
+Thankfully, this has changed.
+It is available on iTunes.
 The website is mltsfilm.org.
 This stands for Most Likely to Succeed and it is a film about education.
 This film includes experts like Ken Robinson, who has the most viewed TED talk online entitled “Do Schools Kill Creativity?”
 It also includes Sal Khan, the creator of the Khan Academy.
 Additionally Ken Jennings, arguably the smartest man in the world according to Jeopardy.
 Also present are leaders in industry that all have a problem with our current educational model.

 This is a film for everyone…all stakeholders because it doesn’t talk about reform in the sense that we tweak our current system of education, but instead start all over.
 For students…imagine a school without homework, or grades, or even subjects.
 For teachers imagine complete academic freedom, no supervisors, no lesson plans.
 For the board imagine no tenure or collective bargaining contracts etc…